Juan-Jones/earnonlinemoney/content/blog/get-paid-for-photos.md

 #### Empowerment Through the Lens of Photography

 Getting paid for your photos is not just a pipe dream; it's a tangible reality for photographers who are willing to invest the time, effort, and dedication required to succeed in a dynamic and competitive industry.
-By harnessing your creative vision, building a compelling portfolio, exploring diverse monetization opportunities, and protecting your intellectual property rights, you can turn your passion for photography into a sustainable way to [earn income online]({{< relref "make-money-online" >}}).
+By harnessing your creative vision, building a compelling portfolio, exploring diverse monetization opportunities, and protecting your intellectual property rights, you can turn your passion for photography into a sustainable way to earn income.
 So, pick up your camera, unleash your creativity, and embark on a journey of artistic expression and financial empowerment through the lens of photography.